- Right-click the current editor tab and choose on the context menu.

 - On the main menu, choose

-The list of all editor tabs appears.
+The list of all the tabs that are opened but invisible appears.
 So doing the names of the tabs, which are currently visible, are displayed on the light background; the names of the tabs outside of the main window are shown on the darker background.

-- Select the check box next to the name of the desired editor tab:
+- Click the name of the desired editor tab: